 Representing Victims of Traumatic Brain Injuries in North Carolina

-Few injuries pose greater threats to a person’s physical, financial, and emotional well-being than those involving the brain – whether they’re acquired traumatic brain injuries (TBIs) sustained in preventable accidents, or the result of medical negligence.
+Few injuries pose greater threats to a person’s physical, financial, and emotional well-being than those involving the brain, especially traumatic brain injuries (TBIs) that can be caused by preventable accidents, or the result of medical negligence.

 As a firm with a proven success record in brain injury cases across Raleigh and the state of North Carolina, our attorneys at Edwards Kirby know these injuries can result in profound and permanent consequences for victims and their loved ones, if not death.
 This is the reason why our traumatic brain injury attorneys are dedicated to helping clients navigate their legal journeys toward the financial recovery they deserve.